Riau: Farming

 In 2015, green beans production was lower than in previous years.
-This production fell by 7.28 percent compared to 2014 and 3.39 percent compared to 2013.
-The decline in production was influenced by the decline in the area of green beans compared to 2013 and 2014, respectively 1.53 percent and 3.67 percent.
+This production fell by 7.28 per cent compared to 2014 and 3.39 per cent compared to 2013.
+The decline in production was influenced by the decline in the area of green beans compared to 2013 and 2014, respectively 1.53 per cent and 3.67 per cent.

-In addition, cassava production also experienced a decline in 2015 of 11.89 percent compared to 2014.
-Actually, cassava production had increased in 2014 by 14.08 percent.
+In addition, cassava production also experienced a decline in 2015 of 11.89 per cent compared to 2014.
+Actually, cassava production had increased in 2014 by 14.08 per cent.
 This decrease in production was also influenced by the decline in cassava farming area by 11.61 compared to 2014.

 In the last three years, sweet potato production in 2015 was the lowest.
-This yield fell by 5.36 percent in 2014 and again fell by 18.05 percent.
-As before, the decline in production was also influenced by the declining area of sweet potato farming by 4.96 percent in 2014 and 18.83 percent in 2015.
+This yield fell by 5.36 per cent in 2014 and again fell by 18.05 per cent.
+As before, the decline in production was also influenced by the declining area of sweet potato farming by 4.96 per cent in 2014 and 18.83 per cent in 2015.

 Fishing

 One of Riau's leading commodities is the fisheries sector.
 The geographical condition of Riau where 17.40% of the total area is an oceanic area and there are 15 rivers making the fisheries sector well developed.
 In addition, the vast extent of untapped land is a great potential for inland aquaculture to develop.
 In addition, the market demand for fishery products has increasingly made the catchment sector not enough so that fish farming activities such as cages, ponds, public fisheries and ponds are well developed.

 Riau fisheries production mostly comes from marine fisheries.
-In 2015, the data showed that marine fisheries were 106,233.1 tons or decreased 1 percent from the previous year.
-In addition, the number of fishery households decreased to 14,610 households, an increase of 0.98 percent.
+In 2015, the data showed that marine fisheries were 106,233.1 tons or decreased 1 per cent from the previous year.
+In addition, the number of fishery households decreased to 14,610 households, an increase of 0.98 per cent.
 In addition, there was also a decline in the number of fishing vessels as many as 123 units.

 The land fishery product processing industry can be divided into four types, namely floating nets, ponds, public fisheries and ponds.
-In 2015, fish production from floating nets was 5,378.56 tons or decreased by 82.52 percent.
+In 2015, fish production from floating nets was 5,378.56 tons or decreased by 82.52 per cent.
 This decrease was caused by a decrease in the number of floating nets as many as 157,638 units.
-Fish production in public fisheries also decreased by 3.9 percent due to a decrease in the number of households.
-Fish pond production increased by 5,425.2 tons or 10.8 percent.
-Temporary data on fish pond production showed a drastic decrease of 82.23 percent even though the number of fish ponds increased by 89.15 hectares compared to 2014.
+Fish production in public fisheries also decreased by 3.9 per cent due to a decrease in the number of households.
+Fish pond production increased by 5,425.2 tons or 10.8 per cent.
+Temporary data on fish pond production showed a drastic decrease of 82.23 per cent even though the number of fish ponds increased by 89.15 hectares compared to 2014.